sridharstreaks/Gemini-Api-Streamlit/README.md

 - **Web Scraping**: For extracting data from web pages.
 - **Regex and XPath**: For parsing and extracting information.
 - **Prompt Engineering and LLM Function Calling**: Customizing interactions and responses.
+- **Structured outputs using Pydantic**: Customizing Api response using custom classes with pydantic.
 - **Python**: Core programming language used for development.
 - **Streamlit**: Framework for building the user interface.
 - **Gemini Flash API**: Interface with Google's Gemini for natural language processing.